firefart/hijagger/Readme.md

 I contacted the NPM security team about this but they are not interested in this kind of vulnerability.

+Please also note that the returned maintainers returned from the API not always reflect the real maintainers but often you can get lucky.

 ## Usage

 Download the package index first!
 This can take a long time as the server is extremely slow (takes more than 30 mins):